richfaces/richfaces/TESTS.md

     * manages browser session
 * *remote*
   * best for development and fast turnaround
-  * container and browser adapters reuses running instances
+  * container and browser adapters reuse running instances
-  * not support for Tomcat7 (missing remote adapter)
+  * no support for Tomcat7 (currently missing remote adapter)

 Changing RichFaces version
 --------------------------

-You can change the version of RichFaces the test will run against by passing following property to Maven execution:
+You can change the version of RichFaces the test will run against by passing the following property to the Maven execution:

     -Darquillian.richfaces.version=5.0.0.Alpha1

-or modifying pom.xml:
+or modifying the pom.xml:

     <arquillian.richfaces.version>5.0.0.Alpha1</arquillian.richfaces.version>